 Some homeowners are avid DIYers and chose to maintain their RO systems on their own.
 However, many prefer the convenience, and security, of a local water treatment company stepping in to help.

 When we come out to your home to maintain your RO system, you can be sure that not only are you receiving the proper filters, but you are getting a trained professional evaluating your system.
 We are able to spot any areas of concern and address them before they become major problems.
-As an added bonus, if you purchase our service plan, we will test your system and maintain if all for a nominal monthly fee.
+As an added bonus, if you purchase our service plan, we will test your system and maintain it if all for a nominal monthly fee.